 Cycling pre-workout will allow the body to recover and may improve its sensitivity to pre-workout ingredients.

 As reflected on, pre-workouts highly stimulate the nervous system, enhancing alertness and reducing tiredness.

 Consequently, pre-workouts have the potential to disrupt sleep and make it more challenging to fall asleep.
 As a result, it may not be wise to take pre-workout in the evening.

 Many believe that taking pre-workout during the day will not affect sleep.
 However, some stimulants stay in the bloodstream for a long time and, therefore, may still disrupt sleep (12).

 5. Proprietary Blends

-Proprietary blend supplements are products which list each ingredient but do not specify the quantities.
+Proprietary blend supplements are products that list each ingredient but do not specify the quantities.
 Many manufacturers use these blends to hide their formulas from competitors.

-This issue with this is that some manufacturers take advantage of this and add small amounts of key ingredients.
-This allows them to effectively advertise while cutting costs.
+The issue with this is that some manufacturers take advantage of this and add small key ingredients.
+This allows them to advertise while cutting costs effectively.

 The small quantities that are used often fall short of the optimal quantities determined by scientific studies.
 Therefore, these products may be ineffective for enhancing performance.